 Advanced Computer Science - MSc

-Featuring an innovative blend of theory, practical skills development, real-world problem solving and industry experience, this MSc in Advanced Computer Science is designed for existing Computing graduates who are looking to pursue more senior roles in IT, in industry, teaching or research.
+Featuring an innovative blend of theory, practical skills development, real-world problem solving and industry experience, this MSc in Advanced Computer Science is designed for existing Computing graduates who are looking to extend their specialist knowledge and pursue more senior roles in IT, in industry, teaching or research.

 Month of entry